 Related: How to Start Cycling (40+)

-These training plans are structured in multi-week blocks typically around 6-12 weeks long.
+These plans are structured in multi-week blocks typically around 6-12 weeks long.
 This will keep you motivated throughout the entire block, without feeling like an overwhelming commitment of 6 months or a year.

 6-12 weeks is also the minimum amount of time that you’ll need to make significant and noticeable gains.
 As well as develop good training habits and start nailing the workouts.